 Interested people and groups are invited to come to the ADC to learn how to fabricate adaptive equipment.
-We to help with all parts of the constructions process.
+We aim to help with all parts of the construction process.
 If you are not a Perkins employee, fees for time and materials will apply.
 Several different types of arrangements can be made.

 Individual: Make an appointment to come in and build a specific device.
 Just contact us and we’ll discuss the possibilities and how we can move ahead!

 Custom Internship to Benefit a School: If you’re interested in establishing an adaptive design program in another school, we can create an “internship” that matches your time availability, interests, skills and budget.
 This can last from a few days to several weeks.